ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 	}
 }
 ```
 That's it for this part of the tutorial!
 We have a working UI, and our plugin does what we want it to do.
 We can improve it according to our best practices, adding {@link framework/guides/architecture/core-editor-architecture#commands a command}, focus tracking, and more.
-We'll do it in {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3 the third part of the tutorial}, so head there.
+We will do it in {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3 the third part of the tutorial}, so head there.

 ## Demo